spring/SpringLS/README.markdown

 		> mvn --version

-2.	compile and package TASServer:
+2.	compile and package:

 		> mvn package

-	This may take quite some time, if you are running Maven for the first time, as it has to download all the dependencies for the different build steps, plus the dependencies of TASServer.
+	This may take quite some time, if you are running Maven for the first time, as it has to download all the dependencies for the different build steps, plus our own dependencies.

 If everything went smoothly, this was it already!

 All the output of the build process is under the `target` sub-dir.
 This is also where you find the final jar file:
-`target/tasserver*.jar`
+`target/springls*.jar`

 ## Running